cshuaimin/ssr.nvim/README.md

 are not sure, select a region instead), then open SSR by pressing `<leader>sr`.

-In the SSR float window you can see the placeholder search code, you can replace part of it with wildcards.
-A wildcard is an identifier starts with `$`, like `$name`.
-A `$name` wildcard in the search pattern will match any AST node and `$name` will reference it in the replacement.
+In the SSR float window you can see the placeholder search code, you can replace part of it with captures.
+A capture is an identifier starts with `$`, like `$name`.
+A `$name` capture in the search pattern will match any AST node and `$name` will reference it in the replacement.

 Press `<leader><cr>` to replace all matches in current buffer, or `<cr>` to